-The scenarios described in Section 3.1 should demonstrate the improvements brought by the use of surrogate models on the optimization of complex workflows in the context of multilevel and multi-partner collaborative projects.
+The scenario 1 described in Section III.A should demonstrate the improvements brought by the use of surrogate models on the optimization of complex workflows in the context of multi-level and multi-partner collaborative projects.
 A typical application of these investigations is the former MDA workflow defined and implemented during DC-1 activities with a realistic complexity of the problem w.r.t. industrial aircraft design (in terms of number of design competences, amount of coupling ...).
-Fig. 9 provides an overview of DC-1 MDA in XDSM format [26].
+The regional jet aircraft configuration studied during DC-1 is depicted on Figure 9 and Figure 10 provides an overview of the corresponding MDA in XDSM format.

 The objective was therefore the preparation of the workflows for the envisaged scenarios, using the DC-1 MDA as use case.
-Fig. 10 describes the different steps required to build the "MDA through surrogates" process:
+The different steps required to build the "MDA through surrogates" process are the following:

-- Identify the disciplinary tools and their associated domain of variation for each of the inputs. - Create the associated DOEs and build the associated surrogate models. - Build the associated workflow within any PIDO framework. - Run the scenarios.
+- Identify the disciplinary tools and their associated domain of variation for each of the inputs. - Create the associated DOEs and build the associated surrogate models. - Build the associated workflow within any PIDO framework.